Simple subquotients of relation modules: Introduction

-This paper is divided as follows: in Section~\ref{sec:GTmod} we define the Gelfand-Tsetlin modules, and recall the construction of all simple finite--dimensional $\mathfrak{gl}(n)$-modules.
-In Section \ref{sec:RelGTmodules} we consider relation modules and recall their main properties.
+This paper is divided as follows: in Section~\ref{sec:GTmod}, we define the Gelfand--Tsetlin modules and recall the construction of all simple finite-dimensional $\mathfrak{gl}(n)$-modules.
+In Section \ref{sec:RelGTmodules}, we consider relation modules and recall their main properties.
 In Section~\ref{sec:simplesubquotients}, we establish the main results of the paper.
-Finally, Section~\ref{sec:examples} is devoted to present examples illustrating the main results discussed in Section~\ref{sec:simplesubquotients}.
+Finally, Section~\ref{sec:examples} is devoted to presenting examples illustrating the main results discussed in Section~\ref{sec:simplesubquotients}.